fmoessbauer/drace/HowTo/HowTo.md

 2. Configure a DRace-Command using the GUI ([more Details](##GUI-Usage))

+    - Find the pathes to drrun, drace-client.dll and drace.ini
     - The specified executable must be the delivered sample application `./drace/sample/ShoppingRush.exe`
+    - Configure the ReportConverter
     - The report box must be ticked
     - The MSR and Debug Mode box must be unticked
     - Use TSAN as detector